 and debrief techniques.

 Presentation Slides– Present these slides to your participants, which include role-play instructions, background information, and data on climate

-Supplemental Slides –Pick and choose from these additional slides to include in your presentation.
+Supplemental Slides –Pick and choose from these additional slides to include

 Online Proposal Forms – Copy and paste the contents of this online excel sheet to your own to use to keep track of team proposals throughout the simulation.

-Climate, creating a “vision” scenario of success, and reflecting on the
+or a guided experience.
+The exercise guides someone through the C-ROADS Simulator, creating a “vision” scenario of success, and reflecting